-Principles of Consolidation
+Principles of consolidation

 These condensed consolidated interim financial statements include the accounts of the Company and its wholly owned subsidiary, Troymet USA LLC ("Troymet USA"), which was incorporated in the USA during the year ended October 31, 2015.
 All intercompany transactions and balances have been eliminated.
+Troymet USA was wound-up during the year ended October 31, 2018.